Have you ever failed to watch your favorite Netflix show?

 Many experts suggest that the use of a Smart DNS Proxy could make you more vulnerable to snooping and hacking.
 This brings us to DNS hijacking.

-As mentioned previously, VPN service does not come with the complete assurance of online privacy.
-However, all things considered, DNS hijacking likely has the potential to cause you more harm.
+As mentioned previously, VPN service does not always come with the complete assurance of online privacy.

-For a Smart DNS Proxy of a comparative quality, the cost is usually considerably less.
+For a Smart DNS Proxy of a comparative quality, the cost is usually sometimes a bit less.

 Ease of use